 (5) All Load(s) included in the netting arrangement for an EPS Metering Facility shall only be electrically connected to the ERCOT Transmission Grid through the EPS metering point(s) for such Facility.
 Such Loads shall not be electrically connected to the ERCOT Transmission Grid through electrical connections that are not metered by the EPS metering point(s) for the Facility.

 (6) For purposes of this Section, a common switchyard is defined as an electric substation Facility where the POI for Load and Generation Resources are located at the same Facility but where the interconnection points are physically not greater than 400 yards apart.
 The physical connections of the Load to its POI and the Generation Resource to its POI cannot be Facilities that have been placed in a TSP’s or DSP’s rate base.

+(7) An ESR with an emergency switching solution pursuant to Section 3.11.7, Emergency Switching Solution for an Energy Storage Resource, must have EPS Meters sufficient to record all inflows and outflows during the two operational modes, including any meters that are required for Settlement required by the DSP.